-By planning to leave no trace as you travel, you will help keep Yukon green and pristine, and minimize damage to our delicate, slow-growing northern ecosystem.
-Leave no trace is a set of guidelines that includes:
+By planning to leave no trace as you travel, you will help keep the Yukon green and pristine, and minimize damage to our delicate, slow-growing northern ecosystem.
+Find leave no trace principles at Leave No Trace Canada.

 More information on safe wilderness travel

 Adventuresmart also has useful tips and resources on safe wilderness travel.